jerosa/spotify-hotkeys-firefox/README.md

 ## Installation

-You can find the official Firefox Extension at https://addons.mozilla.org/en-US/firefox/addon/spotify-hotkeys/
+You can find the signed Firefox Extension at https://addons.mozilla.org/en-US/firefox/addon/spotify-hotkeys/

+## Custom Shorcuts

+Visiting the option page of the addon (about:addons), it is possible to change the shortcuts.
+See the [wiki](https://github.com/TsunDoge/spotify-hotkeys-firefox/wiki/How-to-use-Spotify-Shortcuts#configure-shortcuts) for more information.